Dohnny/Dohnny/README.md

-Hey
+👋 Hey

 My name is Dhonata Freitas, I'm from Brasil, I study frontend since 2020.

 i'm passionate about solving problems and learning.
 Always open to new challenges and ready to face changes.

-"the more i know, the more i am!"
+🌎"the more i know, the more i am!"

 - 📍 From MT living in Agua boa